-Claudiaexpat share some tips and infos on Ubud, one of her favourite places in Indonesia.
+Claudiaexpat sends us a postcard from Ubud, with tips and infos on one of her favourite places in Indonesia.

 I have already been to Ubud three times, I adore this little city plunged in nature and with its relaxed and respectful atmosphere.
 What I like about Ubud is that it has developed (too much, many would say) so as to offer something for all tastes: there are ancient temples, modern shops, endless art galleries, restaurants, museums…People, like anywhere else in Indonesia, are warm and kind.
 There are flowers, plants, lianas, offers to the Gods on the pavements, views where temples elegantly mingle with nature.

 Last but not least, Ubud is home to the Ubud Literature Festival, which takes place every year in October, and that I attended in 2015 – an event absolutely not to miss if you are fan of literature, or simply interested in the world.

 By plane to Bali, at the Denpasar international airport (there are flights every day from Jakarta), then by taxi (present tariff 250,000 rupees) for about an hour.

 Ananda Cottage Ubud, a lovely place immersed in paddies.
 It has a restaurant, two swimming pools, a reading corner, the Balinese-style bungalows (everything is Balinese here 🙂 ) are beautiful and spacious, though some rooms are a bit run down.
 It is located at ten minutes on foot from the Blanco Museum, towards the north, http://www.anandaubud.com/